RedPiarOfficial/AminoToolsFix/README.md

 The project on GitHub updates with a delay (5-10 minutes)

+## [1.1.0] - 2024-08-05
+### Added
+- New Section: Account
+- New Feature: ProfileInfo
+- New Feature: wallet
+- New Feature: GetChatThreads
+- logging
+- settings
+- settings[logging]
+- settings[QuickLogin]

+### Fixed
+- Updated code readbility and understanding/ The functions were divided into sections

+### Innovations
+- You can now enable and disable logging through the settings.ini file.
+By default, logging is enabled (True), but you can disable it (False).
+- You can set up quick login to your account in case the SID expires.
+To do this, go to settings.ini and change status to True, and also provide your email and password.

+### Description
+Functions:
+- ProfileInfo - The first version of the function, displays some information (for example, your UserId).
+- Wallet - Shows the balance of your wallet.
+- GetChatThreads - Displays your global chats (Maximum=25).

+Logging:

+Logging is used to display warnings and for debugging, but currently, logging does not respond to exceptions.

+Settings:

+- logging:
+    - Status: There are two statuses (True, False).
+Set the flag to True to enable, and set the flag to False to disable.
+    - log_to_file: Log_to_file: There are two statuses (True, False).
+If enabled, logging will be written to a .log file.
+- QuickLogin - You can set up quick login to your account in case the SID expires:
+    - Status: There are two statuses (True, False).
+Set the flag to True to enable, and set the flag to False to disable.
+    - Email: Your email for quick login.
+    - Password: Your account password.

 ## [1.0.5] - 2024-08-03
 ### Added
 - New Feature: get my communities